arubbinali/docs/README.md

 # docs
-all my certifcations' docs go here
+All my certifcations' docs go here

-i'm done with the PCEP and PCAP, currently doing the GUI certification from PCPP1 https://pythoninstitute.org/pcep, https://pythoninstitute.org/pcap, https://pythoninstitute.org/pcpp1
+I'm done with the PCEP and PCAP, currently doing the GUI certification from PCPP1 https://pythoninstitute.org/pcep, https://pythoninstitute.org/pcap, https://pythoninstitute.org/pcpp1

-**yes, you wont be able to access any `docx` files**
+> **Yes, you wont be able to access any `docx` files**